Tool Safety · 2–5 min toolbox talk

 Safety Reminders

-- Wear gloves when handling cut edges.
+- Wear gloves when handling sharp metal edges.

 Ask the Crew